ELReedHerbarium/TargetCaptureWorkshop/Session2.Bioinformatics_In_Plant_Research.md

 5. Dry Lab/ Data Analysis
 6. Writing and Publication

-Fieldwork and collections takes a long time to plan and perform, especially if your collections will require extensive travel and funding.
+Fieldwork and collections takes a long time to plan and perform, especially if your collections will require extensive travel, funding, and permissions.
 Careful consideration into species selection, permit applications, and storage will be required.
 As a bioinformaticist, why would this be critical to your role on the project?
 You should make yourself aware of the condition of your collection- are you using degraded herbarium specimens?
-Do you have enough of a sample to be able to rerun if recovery is poor?
+Are your samples ancient?
+Does your species have a reference genome?
+Do you have enough of a sample to be able to rerun if coverage is low?

 Botanists are encouraged to create vouchers for collections made, in order to store and preserve the physical and chemical properties of the samples long-term.
 Each sample taken during field work must be recorded and given a unique identifier, in order to connect the specimen to the sequencing data.
 Your work in bioinformatics may have to be retracable to specific specimens.

 Wet lab procedures, including enzymatic fragmentation, pooling, concentration, will affect either the quality of data, or the way your data can be interpreted bioinformatically.

-Sequencing will be completed by either a third-party, or within your lab.
+Sequencing will be completed by either a third-party, or within your institution.
 It will be the job of the bioinformaticist to recieve and interpret files when they arrive from the sequencing service.

 Dry Lab/ Data Analysis is where a bioinformaticist processes, inteprets, and displays data.
 This workshop teaches skills needed to complete this step of the research process.